HydroModPy/HydroModPy/docs/readthedocs/source/architecture/mesh/mesh-catchment-output-layout-activity-diagram.rst

 Scope
 -----

-This diagram documents how the dedicated mesh workflow resolves final artifacts and cleanup behavior.
+This diagram documents how the mesh-catchment runner resolves final artifacts and cleanup behavior.
+In the user guide, mesh studies are routed through the testbed workflow; this architecture page describes the lower-level runner that the testbed delegates to.

 It focuses on: